Stromness Lifeboat Station: History

-On 15 June 1916, during the First World War, the HMS Hampshire struck a mine off Marwick Head, just 12 north of Stromness, and sank with the loss of 737 lives, including that of Field Marshal Earl Kitchener.
+On 15 June 1916, during the First World War, HMS Hampshire struck a mine off Marwick Head, just 12 north of Stromness, and sank with the loss of 737 lives, including that of Field Marshal Earl Kitchener.
 There were only 12 survivors.
 There is speculation whether it would have made any difference given the conditions, but the lifeboat was never called out.